 - What are your plans for renting or purchasing a home, or budgeting for a family?

 Intimacy is more than just about sex; it is how you communicate affection and appreciation for each other on an ongoing basis.
 Talking about sex can feel awkward, but it is wise to have a serious conversation about it before marriage.
 Issues such as jealousy and loyalty are also important topics to address.

 - What is your and partner’s love language?

-- What are your expectations of sex?
+- What are your expectations of sex? and intimacy?

 - What could potentially jeopardise trust and commitment in your marriage?

 Not every couple wants to have children, but it is very important to keep an open dialogue about it, as it could be a deal-breaker for some.

 - Do you want children?

 - If you decide to, how many children do you both want?

 - What is your philosophy of parenting and discipline?